Find a plan.

 In Tennessee, federal regulations regarding short-term health insurance apply, which means consumers can buy short-term health insurance plans – and can get policies with initial terms up to 364 days with the option to renew for a total duration up to 36 months.

-Frequently asked questions about
+Frequently asked questions about short-term health insurance in Tennessee

-short-term health insurance in Tennessee
+Is short-term health insurance available for purchase in Tennessee?

-The average monthly premium for a short-term health insurance plan sold in Tennessee was $177.90 in 2022, according to data from IHC Specialty Benefits.
+The average monthly premium for a short-term health insurance plan sold in Tennessee was $176.92 in 2023, according to data from IHC Specialty Benefits.

 Tennessee does not limit the duration of short-term health insurance plans, so the state defaults to the federal rules.
-The Trump administration finalized regulations in 2018 that allow short-term medical plans to have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.
+The Trump administration issued regulations in 2018 that allow short-term medical plans to have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.

 But insurers can impose shorter maximum terms and can opt not to allow renewals.
 Some of the insurers that offer short-term health insurance in Tennessee allow consumers to buy up to 36 months of coverage, while others cap their plans at six months.